nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Caution**

-Cautions are in place to warn you of potential pitfalls new users may encounter.
+Cautions are in place to warn you of potential pitfalls you may encounter, especially for new users of sprINT.

 <div markdown="span" class="alert alert-warning">:exclamation:
 **Caution:** Stop and read carefully when you see this!